 Family law disputes in the EU – Includes divorce and disputes about parental responsibility or child maintenance.

 Whether you are an organisation or individual, CBW’s experts are here to offer a powerful combination of business and financial insights and offer the best solutions, whatever your concern.
-Please contact Thomas Adcock for further guidance.
+Please contact Thomas Adcock for further guidance on any tax related concerns you may have.
+For immigration advice and help with the actions that need to be taken for both individuals and employers, please contact Andreja Okamgba.